hass-agent/HASS.Agent-Documentation/docs/contributing/docs/adding-pages.md

       - Developing the Documentation:
 ```

-You create a new entry by indenting and adding a `- ` and then writing the name of your page that you want in the sidebar navigation, so keep it short.
-Then you add a `:` and follow it by the directory of the file.
+You create a new entry by adding a `- ` and then writing the name of your page that you want in the sidebar navigation, so keep it short.
+Then you add a `:` followed by the directory of the file.
 ???+ note

     This directory starts in the docs folder so you will just write `contributing/docs`, not `docs/contributing/docs`.